code4me/design-workshop/self-service/4-centered-search-bar.md

 Enough theory, let's get started!

-We will start with a clean slate and build up the design from the ground up.
+We will start with a clean slate and build the design from the ground up.

 ## What we want to achieve